 I often criticize sound machines for their buttons: endlessly pressing the same button to cycle through 30 sounds, volume and sound choice sharing the same button, touch buttons that you’ll never locate in the dark, and so on.

-So I’m happy to report that the Sound+Sleep gets the interface exactly right in my opinion:
+So I was happy to see that the Sound+Sleep SE gets the interface right in my opinion:

-So all in all, the interface is just really easy to use, whilst still remaining elegantly designed.
+So all in all, the interface is just really easy to use, while still retaining a modern and sleek look.

 Criticisms